A Paper Celestial Sphere

 Paper Celestial Spheres

 I wanted a way for students to be able to make their own celestial spheres in the classroom, out of paper, and I wanted them to be able to look at them from the inside, as if they were really looking at the sky.
-The main problem was that you can't make a spherical shape from a normal flat piece of paper without a lot of tearing or crumpling.
+The main obstacle to this dream was that you can't make a spherical shape from a normal flat piece of paper without a lot of wrinkling or crumpling.
 So how do the manufacturers of classroom globes do it?
-Most manufactured globes have a paper layer containing the printing, and the globes are made by printing the colors into a shape that resembles a flower, with "petals" radiating in all directions from a central point.
+Many manufactured globes simply have a paper layer with printing on it on the outside of a cardboard sphere, and the paper is made to wrap neatly around the sphere by printing the colored paper into a shape that resembles a flower, with "petals" radiating in all directions from a central point.
+These "petals" will then meet their neighbors neatly at the edges as they wrap around the sphere.
 The starting shape looks something like this:

 Unmarked Celestial Hemispheres